ptahdunbar/o11y-as-code-terraform/instruqt-tracks/o11y-as-code-terraform-dev/02-terraform-workflow/assignment.md

 =======================

 - In the Editor tab, open `o11y/main.tf`
-- Add this after `# TODO: Output the names of the apps we are going to monitor`
+- In `o11y/main.tf` add this code snippet after `# TODO: Output the names of the apps we are going to monitor`

 ```
 output "o11y-as-code-apps" {
   value = toset(var.APPS)
 }
 ```

+- Remember to save the file.

 - Using the Terminal tab, change directory to `o11y` then validate the changes by running the following command: